 Lower both rear rows of seats and unlock a massive 4,103.1 litres of cargo space.

-Clutch has a wide range of high-quality pre-owned vehicles that have been through a 210-point inspection and carry a 90-day or 6,000-km warranty.
+Clutch has a wide range of high-quality pre-owned vehicles that have been through a 210-point inspection and carry a 90-day or 6,000-km warranty, including a collection of 8-seater vehicles.
 This includes a wide range of eight-seater vehicles.

 Check out our online inventory, choose the model you like, and complete your purchase 100% online.
 We'll even deliver the vehicle to you.
 Plus, we can get you pre-qualified for financing with one of our lenders and accept all trade-in vehicles, further streamlining the car-buying experience.